Man suffers life-threatening injuries in shooting at SeaTac house

-King County Sheriff’s deputies are investigating a shooting that sent a man to the hospital with life-threatening injuries in SeaTac Tuesday afternoon.
+King County sheriff’s deputies are investigating a shooting in SeaTac that sent a man to the hospital with life-threatening injuries Tuesday afternoon.

 Deputies responded to a disturbance at a single-family house in the 14700 block of 25th Court South just before 1:30 p.m., said sheriff’s spokesperson Sgt.
 Tim Meyer.
 They found the man with life-threatening injuries, and transported him to Harborview Medical Center, Meyer said.